amityadav/AWS-Certified-AI-Practitioner-AIF-C01/foundation-model.md

 ## **Introduction**

 Instruction-based fine-tuning is a machine learning technique where foundation models (FM) are fine-tuned using natural language instructions to align better with specific tasks or objectives.
 It is particularly useful for improving model performance on tasks requiring contextual understanding and precision.
+Instruction based fine tuning uses labled examples that are prompt-response pairs.

 ---